 In this purpose category, we include all multiple sequence alignments that have no relevance to homology.
-Examples are shotgun sequence assembly, sequence quality assessment, i.e., those that have no evolutionary pressure on them.
+Examples are WGS sequence assembly, sequence quality assessment, i.e., those that have no evolutionary pressure on them.

 For this purpose category, we should not use scoring matrices that are based on some evolutionary model or computed on homologous sequences.

-In the shotgun sequence assembly, we want to align reads that originate from the same genomic location and are therefore identical except for sequencing errors.
+In the WGS sequence assembly, we want to align reads that originate from the same genomic location and are therefore identical except for sequencing errors.

 The main problem to solve is to distinguish sequencing errors and discrepancies among almost identical repeated sequences so that the different repeat copies are separated; Therefore, we can construct an objective function that, for example, minimizes the number of mismatches, insertions, and deletions.

 One algorithmic choice to construct a multiple sequence alignment could be to add sequences into the growing set in a progressive manner and then optimize using an iterative method.